Christopher Michael Serfass, 28

 He was born on September 7, 1993, in Sayre, PA, the son of Michael and Susan (Phillips) Serfass.

-A full obituary and service information will appear in a later edition of the paper.
-The family is being cared for by Lowery-Urban Funeral Home and Cremation Services, Inc., Athens, PA.
+In lieu of flowers, memorial donations may be made in Christopher’s name to the Animal Care Sanctuary, 353 Sanctuary Hill Lane, Milan, PA 18831, or the Christopher Michael Serfass Scholarship Fund, 100 Canal Street, Athens, PA 18810 to continue his love of always helping others.

-For those wishing to send condolences, or sign the E-guestbook, you may do so by visiting (www.loweryfuneralhome.com)
+(For those wishing to sign the E-guestbook or send condolences may do so by visiting www.loweryfuneralhome.com).

 (0) comments